CGMythology's Sketchbook

 Reply

-The ''thing'' wrapping around the scythe they seem rather random i would expect them to be use to give some grip to the weapon but when you look at is hand he not holding the ''grip'' part.
+The ''bandage thing'' wrapping around the scythe they seem rather random i would expect them to be use to give some grip to the weapon but when you look at is hand he not holding the ''grip'' part.

-If you look at the stone texture the level of detailing is off and you already have alot of detail to lead to your character you don't need as much texture to attract the eye there you have alread the arch framing is head and the arch repeating in the arch itself or the scythe head going to the staff and to the character.
+If you look at the stone texture the level of detailing is off compare to the distance from the viewer the object in the foreground should have higher priority in term of amount of detail and you already have alot of detail to lead to your character you don't need as much texture to attract the eye to that part of the image you have alread the arch framing is head and the arch repeating in the arch itself or the scythe head going to the staff and to the character face.

 One thing is you push to much the blooming effect in your hair in general leave some saturation to the eye pop and it even more powerful.I mean unless he like suppose to be like ghost rider with a head in flame in that case i would rework the hair.

-I am not sure if he suppose to be all bone or if he a ghoul but i would say those hand look to fleshy to be bone.Also it could help the viewer know what evil being he looking at.
+I am not sure if he suppose to be all bone or if he a ghoul but i would say those hand look to fleshy to be bone.Also it could help the viewer to know what evil being he looking at because the face is getting partially lost behind the shoulder.

-I think the spot between is shoulder and neck is to bright.
+I think the spot between is shoulder and head on is neck is to bright.

 The image is only provide as far as the cropping for comparative purpose.